sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 ```

-Note: At the time of creating scratch org to test your project, there should be many things you should have in your mind.
-What about provisioned features, communities, applications, permissions, data and lot of things.
-I will try to cover that as much I can in my next posts.
+Note: At the time of creating scratch org to test your project, you should have many things in your mind: What about provisioned features, communities, applications, permissions, data etc. Don't worry, I will try to cover those in my future posts.

 To open the Scratch org: